huntdatacenter/docs/docs/data-transfers/external-kista.md

 ## For external users

 ::: tip Note
-This section aims to give a technical description on how external users outside HUNT Cloud can connect and transfer data to our hosted SFTP service (external kista).
-See our [external transfer](/faq/external-transfer/) section in the FAQ for more information on the service itself.
+This section aims to give a technical description on how external users outside HUNT Cloud can connect and transfer data to our hosted SFTP service called external kista.
+See the [external kista FAQ](/faq/external-transfer/#external-kista) for more information on the service itself and how to request one.
 :::

 As an external user outside HUNT Cloud, you will need to meet the following technical requirements to transfer data to/from a external kista.